SharePoint/PnP-Guidance/articles/Branding-and-site-provisioning-solutions-for-SharePoint.md

 ### How remote provisioning affects pre-existing site content

-Depending on the specific site elements you want to provision, your code will override default or pre-existing site content with a hook for the remote provisioning app for SharePoint.
-The app will select site templates and other capabilities based on the provisioning requirements stored in the database, without configuring SharePoint at all.
+Depending on the specific site elements you want to provision, your code will override default or pre-existing site content with a hook for the remote provisioning add-in for SharePoint.
+The add-in will select site templates and other capabilities based on the provisioning requirements stored in the database, without configuring SharePoint at all.

 The basic remote provisioning pattern is the same regardless of additional requirements.
 However, when you plan to use this pattern to provision site branding, map your brand development strategy in the context of the customization capabilities that SharePoint CSOM, JSOM, and REST APIs provide (the code samples described in this section use CSOM).
 Also consider: